NekoSaiKou/arc-2018-Team4/README.md

 		CUR_CORE ?= arcem7d
 		TOOLCHAIN ?= gnu

-- The relative series of the root directory, here the path of the Makefile is `./embARC201605/arc-2018-contest-TEAM4/TEAM4`:
+- The relative series of the root directory, depends on your structure.

 		#
 		# root dir of embARC